What is this study and why is it being done?

 PrEP is available in some countries.
 To plan a PrEP programme in England, NHS England and local councils need to know how many people need it, how many will want to take it and for how long.
 This research is being conducting to find this out.

-Many of the iCaSH clinics will be participating in this trial and we expect clinics to be opening to recruitment in the coming weeks.
-Please refer to www.prepimpacttrial.org.uk for the most up to date information on eligibility criteria, what participation involves, and the status of participating clinics.
+Many of the iCaSH clinics are participating in this trial.
+Please refer to www.prepimpacttrial.org.uk for the most up to date information on eligibility criteria, what participation involves and the recruitment status of clinics.
+You can also call your local iCaSH clinic via 0300 300 3030 to see if any spaces are available.